Raidez/raylib-ecs/README.md

 # ecs.py

-## What is ECS ?
+## What is ECS?
 ECS (Entity Component System) is a composition pattern with a clear separation between data and logic.
-1. Entity are used to held multiple Component.
+1. Entities are used to hold multiple Components.
-2. Component are simple data structure.
+2. Components are simple data structures.
-3. System are function that operate on entities with specific components.
+3. Systems are functions that operate on entities with specific components.

 ## Quick Start

 ### Create a world
-First we need to define a global entity (=context) whom hold inside all other entity.
+First, we need to define a global entity (=context) which holds all other entities inside.
 And make a query with the defined context.

 ```python